E-Bike tours in Tuscany and Umbria

-From the cypress-lined paths of Gladiator to the beautiful villa featured in Kenneth Brannagh’s Much Ado About Nothing, this dreamy Tuscan tour seems to take you from one beautiful film set to another.
+From the cypress-lined paths of Gladiator to the beautiful villa featured in Kenneth Brannagh’s Much Ado About Nothing, this dreamy Tuscan self guided cycling tour seems to take you from one beautiful film set to another.

 Starting high in the Tuscan hills, in the pretty town of Cortona, this tour takes you deep into the most enticing Chianti wine territory - with tasting sessions on six out of seven days and mid morning breaks to sample Italy's second best export, its coffee.